 Some of the popular neighborhoods in Airdrie are close to the downtown area due to proximity to shopping, schools, and other amenities.
 These include neighborhoods such as Airdrie Meadows, Bayside, Canals, Edgewater, Fairways, Jensen, Luxstone, Sagewood, Ridgegate, Stonegate, Sunridge, Waterstone, and Woodside.
 You may find a mix of condos, townhouses, single-family homes as well as detached and semi-detached housing options in Airdrie.
 There is a choice for every range of budget and necessity.

 Average Cost Of Living In Airdrie

 When you compare to other cities in Alberta province, Airdrie has a reasonably low cost of living.
-If you are seriously considering cutting down on your cost of living and build some savings, then it may pay off to live in Airdrie.
-Calgary is just a 10-minute drive away from Airdrie and if you drive smart, starting early and beat traffic then you may save your time and money.
+If you are seriously considering cutting down on your cost of living and building some savings, then it may pay off to live in Airdrie.
+Calgary is just a 10-minute drive away from Airdrie and if you drive smart, start early, and beat traffic then you may save your time and money.
 The average cost of living for a small family in Airdrie could be around $2700 per month including rent.

 Employment Options in Airdrie

 There are many national, international, and local firms in Airdrie that cater to various types of industries.
 Some of the major employers include big retail stores and industrial establishments.
 These include Rocky View Schools, Propak Systems Ltd, City of Airdrie, Walmart, Superstore, Fortis Alberta, Safeway, ADESA Calgary, Costco, Sobeys, Home Depot, etc. Airdrie offers employment not just to its residents but also to those who seek to be part of the workforce from surrounding areas.

 The average price of a house in Airdrie is around $350000.